Gdańsk Shipyard

-The Gdańsk Shipyard (Stocznia Gdańska, formerly Lenin Shipyard) is a large Polish shipyard, located in the city of Gdańsk.
-The yard gained international fame when Solidarity (Solidarność) was founded there in September 1980.
+The Gdańsk Shipyard (Stocznia Gdańska, formerly Lenin Shipyard) is a large Polish shipyard, located in the city of Gdańsk, northern Poland.
+The yard gained international fame when Polish trade union Solidarity (Solidarność) was founded there in September 1980.
 It is situated on the western side of Martwa Wisła and on Ostrów Island.

 History

 Gdańsk Shipyard was founded in 1946 as a state-owned company, on sites of the former German shipyards, Schichau-Werft and Danziger Werft, both considerably damaged in the Second World War.
 On 1 July 1952 a state-owned enterprise called Baza Remontowa-Ostrow was established on Ostrów Island.
 The name changed to Gdańska Stocznia Remontowa later in the year.
 During the time of the People's Republic of Poland, the complex was known as the Gdańsk Shipyard and Vladimir Lenin Shipyard in Gdańsk (1967–89).

 The Northern Shipyard (Stocznia Północna) was also formed in June 1945, when it was known as Shipyard No. 3.
 Its activities were mainly production and repairs of trains, trams and small floating units.
 In December 1945 Shipyard No. 3 had a workforce of 694, including 8 engineers and 28 technicians.
 Launches began in 1948 – smacks for the Gdańsk Institute of Sea Fishing were delivered and 53 rescue boats were built.
 In 1949 the shipyard started to produce fishing lugo-trawlers.

-In February 1950 Shipyard No3 changed its name to Northern Shipyard and in 1951 it ended production of trains, specializing instead in small cargo ships, fishing vessels and scientific ships.
-In 1952 the shipyard delivered 14 vessels.
+In February 1950, Shipyard No3 changed its name to Northern Shipyard.
+In 1951, it ended production of trains, specializing instead in small cargo ships, fishing vessels and scientific ships.
+In 1952, the shipyard delivered 14 vessels.
 After 1955, the shipyard built vessels for the navies of Poland, USSR, Bulgaria, Yugoslavia and East Germany – mainly for troop landing craft, hydrographic, rescue, training and torpedo boats.
 In 1975 the shipyard was named "Westerplatte Heroes".

-In 1980 Gdańsk was the arena for events that marked the beginning of organized resistance to Communist dictatorship in eastern Europe.
+In 1980, Gdańsk was the arena for events that marked the beginning of organized resistance to Communist dictatorship in eastern Europe.
 A strike by 17,000 ship builders saw Solidarity (Solidarność), led by shipyard electrician Lech Wałęsa, recognised as the first non-Communist trade union in the then Soviet Bloc.
 The move was one of the first successful steps in a campaign of civil resistance that contributed to the eventual collapse of Communism across eastern Europe.